Menu

 • The Beehive operates a No Refund policy on ticket purchases.
 Please make sure you are able to attend the event before purchasing your tickets.

-• The Beehive has a fully licensed bar which we open 1 hour before events begin ?
-Bringing your own alcohol in is strictly Prohibited.
+• The Beehive has a fully licensed bar which we open 1 hour before events begin

 • Our bar is manned by our fantastic volunteers, at busy times the wait may be a little longer than normal, please be patient whilst they serve everyone.